iotaledger/susee-streams-poc/README.md

 ```bash
 cargo espflash --monitor --partition-table="partitions.csv" --release
 ```
-Given you already installed all needed driver to access the serial port to your board, the port will be detected automatically by cargo-espflash.
+Given you already installed all needed drivers to access the serial port of your board, the port will be detected automatically by cargo-espflash.
 After the application has been build and flashed the log output of the *ESP32 Sensor* app is displayed on the console.
 This is controlled by the `--monitor` option used above.